 Symptoms of Rheumatoid Arthritis include tender, warm, or swollen joints.
 Joint stiffness that is usually worse in the morning and after activity.

-Common risk factors for RA; age- commonly occur between the ages of 40-60, family history, and weight.
+Common risk factors for RA: Age- commonly occur between the ages of 40-60, family history, and weight.
 There is no cure for RA.
 Many people who suffer from the disease have tried multiple types of treatments ranging from pain medications, anti-inflammatory, physical therapy, and other pharmaceutical trials.
+If you're suffering from knee arthritis in Los Angeles, Bakersfield, San Luis Obispo, or their surrounding areas, Nanoknee is here to help.

 To date, the exact cause of RA remains unknown, but it is recognized to be an autoimmune disorder.
 The disease causes the body’s natural immune system to begin attacking healthy cells and tissue, damaging the skeletal system, including the knees.
 While there is much ongoing research into RA, a final determination about why some people develop the condition has not yet been reached.
 There is some evidence that heredity plays a role.